Giving emotional care

 Some patients find that complementary therapies such as massage, exercise-based activities, mindfulness and yoga help them to feel better in themselves during and after treatment.
 Check with the hospital before using a complementary therapy to make sure it is safe to use with your treatment.

-For more information order or download our booklet Understanding Complementary and Alternative Therapies.
+For more information, order or download our booklet Understanding Cancer and Complementary Therapies.
 You can also order it through our Support Line on 1800 200 700 or pick up a copy at your local Daffodil Centre.

 Caring for a child with cancer